An elegant and springtime coffee cake recipe, Meyer Lemon Coffee Cake is covered with streusel and glaze. You can’t go wrong with it!

 - 1 cup confectioners’ sugar

 - 3 to 4 Tablespoons Meyer Lemon juice

 To make the streusel, put all of the ingredients in the food processor and pulse until it comes together.
 It should look like peas.
 Cover it and put it in the fridge until you are ready to use it.
 You can do this step up to 3 days before you are ready to bake it.

-To make the cake, put the lemon slices in a pan of simmering water for 1 minute.
+To make the cake, slice the lemon and put the slices in a pan of simmering water for 1 minute.
 Drain and repeat.
-Arrange the lemon slices in a single layer on a parchment-lined baking sheet.
+Arrange the lemon slices in a single layer on a parchment lined baking sheet.

 In the meantime, preheat the oven to 350 degrees and butter a 9-inch angel food pan.
 Or in my case open the liners and put them on a pan.
 I used 8 but could have stretched it to 9.

 Whisk together the flour, baking powder, soda, and salt.
 Set aside.
 Cream together the butter, sugar, and lemon zest.
 Beat until light and fluffy, about 2 minutes.
 Add the eggs one at a time.
 Add the vanilla.
 With the mixer on low add the flour in 3 additions alternating with the sour cream.